Best Market

 Best Market was a family-owned, regional supermarket chain with 30 stores in New York, Connecticut, and New Jersey.
 The company was headquartered in Bethpage, New York, and had been owned by the Raitses family since the company's first store opened in Lake Ronkonkoma, New York, in 1994.

 Best Market focused on fresh foods, especially produce, meat, seafood, deli and bakery, but also sold traditional grocery store items.
 Its stores typically have smaller overall footprints than competitors, and its offerings also include in-house traditional barbecue, a juice bar, sushi department and large selections of craft beer in many stores.

 History

 Early Years, Produce Warehouse

 Best Market was a private, family-owned company.
-The business, which was founded as a small fruit and vegetable stand by the father of the current owners, expanded into a storefront produce store and, later, into the first Produce Warehouse in 1994.
+The business, which was founded as a small fruit and vegetable stand by Ben Raitses.
+The stand expanded into a storefront produce store and, later, into the first Produce Warehouse in 1994.